Apparently some people like to learn who someone is. Scary thought.

 Back on subject (if there even was one to begin with), I write because I like to explore these motivations through storytelling.
 What happens when you take normal people, put them in a crazy situation (did I mention I write fantasy?), and then force them to make difficult choices?
 That’s what I hope every story I write presents: an engaging situation with an interesting character who has to make meaningful and difficult decisions.

 If you’re interested in taking a look at my stuff, click here to download my short stories.
 Subscribe to my newsletter to get an email every time I publish a new short story.
 (Or don’t: you never know what kind of serial killers you’re letting into your inbox.
 I’m a random guy on the internet after all.)

 Finally, if you’re interested in reading about the longer novel I’ve been working on since Fall 2015, you can read the first couple chapters of Empyrean Vengeance here.
-I’ll be finishing the fourth draft and sending it off to literary agents and publishers in early January 2018.
-Maybe some day it will even be published.
+I’m currently trying to find a literary agent to represent the book to publishers.
+Maybe some day it will even be published!

 Anyways, if you took the time to read to the end of this page, first off, you’re more of a stalker than I thought you were, but second, and I suppose on a more serious note, I do appreciate you taking the time to check out my work.
 It’s hard to get started as an author in the modern age (not that it was ever easy: just ask Homer or Dostoevsky), and I really appreciate everyone who enjoys my writing enough to follow what I’m doing.
 (I appreciate most of you at least; some of you are probably internet spambots, disturbing individuals, or real-life serial killers, and if you’re one of the above, then I don’t really appreciate you.
 Sorry.)